 This is a 5-month study which begins with an On-Boarding Appointment and first injection, followed by 3 more weekly injections (so 4 injections in the first month), and then 4 more monthly injections, for a total of 8 injections.

 Before each injection, study-subjects will be required to fill out a brief questionnaire regarding the status of their knee pain using the WOMAC (The Western Ontario and McMaster Universities) Osteoarthritis Index.
+In addition, the study subject will be asked to review and sign an "Informed Consent" which outlines the known risks associated with the product and provides their consent to participating in the clinical trial.

 The first injection appointment will last 40-minutes.
 Subsequent appointments will last 15 minutes (for one knee) or 25-minutes (for two knees).
 Appointments will take place at Boulder Longevity Institute (BLI), 250 Arapahoe Avenue, Suite 102, Boulder, CO 80302.